undpindia/dicra/analytics/notebooks/crop_yield_prediction/Leaf Area Index/readme.md

-The aim of this folder is to create a GeoTiff or COG file for Leaf Area Index that can be used to improve the DiCRA platform.
+The aim of this folder is to create GeoTiff files for Leaf Area Index that can be used to improve the DiCRA platform.

 We derive LAI 300metres data from: https://land.copernicus.eu/global/products/lai

-Then, we convert this data from netCDF to GeoTiff in 'LAI_preprocessing.ipynb'.
+This data provides a near real time estimate (RT0) and three consolidated modes.
+These modes are calculated after 10 days (RT1), 20 days (RT2) and 60 days (RT6).
+This is included in the filename.
+Subsequently, the filename includes the date, which is the end date of a 10-daily period.
+The compositing window ranges from up to 210 days before the date and up to 60 days afterwards (depending on the consolidated mode).
+For more information on the background and realization of the Sentinel-3/OLCI Collection 300m LAI Version 1.1, we refer to the [LAI Characteristics](https://land.copernicus.eu/global/products/lai).

-The result as provided in 'T_LAI.tif' contains the Leaf Area Index for Telangana.
+The downloaded data contains 493 GeoTIFF files (), where as mentioned before the filename includes the date and the consolidation mode.
+In 'LAI_Telangana.ipynb', we clip the geoTIFF files such that the newly derived GeoTIFF files () only contain the Leaf Area Index for the state Telangana.